nyu-software-engineering/scrum-framework/github-task-boards.md

 Task boards serve as an archive of what was and was not accomplished within each Sprint.

 - Leave the task board frozen as-is when a Sprint is completed... do not remove or reposition any issues
-- Follow [the instructions for how to place incomplete User Stories back into the Product Backlog](https://knowledge.kitchen/GitHub_for_team_collaboration#Closing_milestones) using GitHub's labels, but don't remove them from the completed Sprint task board.
 - Making any other changes to the task board after a Sprint has completed could be considered misleading and disingenuous.